rism-digital/muscat-guidelines/default/en/source_596.md

 #### RISM series A/I and B reference (596 $a)

 Select the RISM series.
-Use **Other** for references to printed editions that were originally cataloged in Muscat and not included in the printed volumes of the A/I and B series.

-#### RISM series number (596 $b)

-Enter the reference to the piece in the RISM series.
-Note that each volume has a different way of referring to sources;
-some have individual numbers while others require page numbers.

-##### Examples

-- Other
-- 1001100380

-Below are examples of the formatting for each [RISM publication](http://www.rism.info/en/publications.html) that includes printed music:
+Choose from the following list.

 - A/I - _Einzeldrucke vor 1800/Individual Prints before 1800_
- - D 3552
- - H 6429a
- - AA 898 I,1
 - B/I - _Recueils imprimés, XVIe-XVIIe siècles_
- - 1616/14
 - B/II - _Recueils imprimés, XVIIIe siècle_
- - p.
-87
 - B/III - _The theory of music_
- - vol. 4, p.
-151-152
 - B/VI - _Écrits imprimés concernant la musique_
- - vol. 1, p.
-406-407
 - B/VIII - _Das deutsche Kirchenlied_
- - 1653/18 Mi Gläs 1653
 - B/IX/1 - _Hebrew notated manuscript sources up to circa 1840: A descriptive and thematic catalogue with a checklist of printed sources_
- - vol. 2, p.
-881
 - B/IX/2 - _Hebrew writings concerning music in manuscripts and printed books from Geonic times up to 1800_
- - 330
 - B/XIII - _Hymnologica Slavica_
- - HBS 1738/01
- - HP ca. 1558/09
 - B/XV - _Mehrstimmige Messen in Quellen aus Spanien, Portugal und Lateinamerika, ca. 1490-1630_
-Cite the A/I, B/I, or B/II number if given; otherwise, cite the page number(s).
- - p.
-45-46
 - B/XVII - _Die Triosonate: Catalogue Raisonné der gedruckten Quellen_
-Cite the page number(s) if no other RISM series is cited.
+- Other: References to printed editions that were originally cataloged in Muscat and not included in the printed volumes of the A/I and B series.

+#### RISM series number (596 $b)

+Enter the reference to the piece in the RISM series.
+Note that each volume has a different way of referring to sources;
+some have individual numbers while others require page numbers.
+For the citation style, see the form given for each volume in the **Secondary literature** database.

 #### Reference record ID (596 $c)